Periodicity and Free Periodicity of Alternating Knots: Introduction

 \section{Introduction}

 In this paper, links (knots are one-component links) in $S^3$ and projections in $S^2$ are assumed to be oriented and indecomposable.
-By a {\bf projection} on $S^2$, we mean the image of a link in $S^3$ by a generic projection onto the 2-sphere, denoted $\mathbb S$, where crossings are labeled to reflect under and over arcs at crossings. \\ The $q$-periodicity of a knot, $q>2$, can always be visualised as a planar rotation on a projection, in the case of alternating knots, the projection can be chosen to be alternating (this is the Visibility Theorem for $q$-periodicity \cite{co2}).
-Let us recall precisely the notion of visibility of the $q$-periodicity of an alternating knot as defined in \cite{co2}. \begin{definition} Let $K$ be an alternating $q$-periodic knot.
+By a {\bf projection} on $S^2$, we mean the image of a link in $S^3$ by a generic projection onto the 2-sphere, denoted $\mathbb S$, where crossings are labeled to reflect under and over arcs at crossings. \\ The visibility of the $q$-periodicity of oriented alternating links is studied in \cite{co}.\\ We now recall the notion of visibility of the $q$-periodicity of an alternating knot as defined in \cite{co2}. \begin{definition} Let $K$ be an alternating $q$-periodic knot.
 The $q$-periodicity of $K$ is {\bf visible} if $K$ has an alternating projection that displays its $q$-periodicity as a $2\pi \over q$-rotation.
 Such an alternating projection is called a {\bf $q$-periodic projection}. \end{definition}

 In \cite{co2}, it is shown that:

 \begin{theorem}(Visibility Theorem for $q$-periodicity) Let $K$ be a prime oriented alternating knot that is $q$-periodic with $q \geq 3$.
 Then $K$ has a $q$-periodic alternating projection. \end{theorem}